 - Elastic that can be set into a casing.

 - Hems – Avoid having a visible stitch line in a finished hem.
 This can be accomplished by:

 - Laying a piece of trim over the top of the stitch line.

 - Blind hem by machine or by hand.
 Edges of the hem can be bound in the following manner:

 - Using bias tape or web binding.

-The fit and cut of your garment are important signs of your class status.
-A garment should be as comfortable as possible, but you must remember that these are not modern day clothes and you will find that they will move and function differently than their modern counterparts.
+The fit and cut of your costume are important signs of your class status.
+A costume should be as comfortable as possible, but you must remember that these are not modern-day clothes and you will find that they will move and function differently than their modern counterparts.
 When fitting a bodice it is important to make the fit as snug as possible.
 This will give you more support in your back and take the weight off your skirts.
 When fitting a doublet, the same rule applies.
 If your bodice or doublet fit correctly you should not be able to bend from the waist, but rather from the hips.
-Remember, since these garments are your working clothes they must be functional, therefore you must sometimes sacrifice what is fashionable for what is practical.
+Remember, since these costumes are your working clothes they must be functional, therefore you must sometimes sacrifice what is fashionable for what is practical.

-Head wear to avoid are: baseball caps, robin hood hats, steeple henans (tall pointed style hats worn by women), mob caps, Panama hats, Fedoras, sombreros and bandannas.
+Headwear to avoid is baseball caps, robin hood hats, steeple henans (tall pointed style hats worn by women), mob caps, Panama hats, Fedoras, sombreros, and bandanas.